Boston Blackie's Chinese Venture

 Boston Blackie's Chinese Venture is a 1949 mystery film directed by Seymour Friedman, starring Chester Morris.
 This was the last of Columbia's 14 Boston Blackie pictures (1941–49).
-Richard Lane, as long-suffering Inspector Farraday, was the only other character who appeared in all of the Boston Blackie films.
-George E. Stone, playing Blackie's sidekick The Runt, missed the first and the last films in the series due to illness.
-In Chinese Venture Stone was replaced by Sid Tomack as "Shorty."

-Plot summary
+Plot

-Boston Blackie (Chester Morris) and his sidekick Shorty (Sid Tomack) are seen exiting a Chinese laundry where the proprietor is soon found murdered.
+Boston Blackie and his sidekick Shorty are seen exiting a Chinese laundry where the proprietor is soon found murdered.
 The suspects include a bored tour guide, a B-girl in a tavern, the inhabitants of an old Chinatown tenement, and Blackie and Shorty themselves.
 Investigating the murder one jump ahead of the police, Blackie and Shorty uncover an illegal gambling ring.